scholarslab/digitalpedagogy-draft/praxis.md

 * Name of Creator: [Rachel Alpha Johnston Hurst](http://www.rachelhurst.ca/Dr._Rachel_Alpha_Johnston_Hurst/Welcome%21.html)
 * Attribution Information: Rachel Alpha Johnston Hurst is an associate professor of [Women's and Gender Studies](http://sites.stfx.ca/womens_and_gender_studies/) at [St.  Francis Xavier University](http://www.stfx.ca/) in Antigonish, Nova Scotia.

-*Doing Feminist Theory through Digital Video* is a reflective essay detailing Hurst's undergraduate assignment and the literature informing the development of the assignment.
-Noticing her undergraduates were struggling to connect the rich theoretical discussions within the classroom to 'real life', Hurst details how specific theoretical considerations (e.g. Feminism) shape and can by shaped by praxis applications.
+*Doing Feminist Theory through Digital Video* is a reflective essay detailing an undergraduate assignment and the literature informing the development of the assignment.
+Noticing her students were struggling to connect rich theoretical discussions within the classroom to "real life," Hurst offers a pathway for specific theoretical considerations (like feminism) to shape and be shaped by the application of praxis.

-Hurst applies Paulo Freire's definition of praxis, 'reflection and action upon the world in order to change it' (Freire, [1970] 2000: 51), to her assignment with the goal of fostering sustained deep reflection, both of the theoretical foundations for her course as well as on the student's emerging scholarly voice.
+Hurst applies Paulo Freire's definition of praxis ("reflection and action upon the world in order to change it") with the goal of fostering sustained deep reflection, both of the theoretical foundations of her course as well as on the student's emerging scholarly voices (Freire, [1970] 2000: 51).

-A semester-long, service-learing project is difficult to integrate into an existing course.
-Rather, Hurst's article outlines strategies for nurturing deep learning through relfection and praxis.
-Reflecting on her process as well as implementation, Hurst points to methods for demystifying knowledge creation through itterative, collaborative work.
+A semester-long, service-learning project is difficult to integrate into a content-based course.
+Hurst's article outlines strategies for nurturing deep learning through reflection and praxis.
+Reflecting on her process as well as implementation, Hurst points to methods for demystifying knowledge creation through iterative, collaborative work.

 ### “Extraordinary Materials”
 * Screenshot: ![screen shot](images/extraordinary-materials.jpg)